btcpayserver/btcpayserver-docker/contrib/FastSync/README.md

 I think this issue can be mitigated at the social layer.
 If several person start using social media for spreading their `bitcoin-cli getutxosetinfo` every 10 000 blocks, any corrupt snapshot would be soon detected.
 We plan to make expose the hash via `BTCPayServer` and make it easy for people to share.

-### Why you don't just: Run BTCPayServer as SPV
+### Why you don't just: Make BTCPayServer relies on SPV

 All SPV solution brings a systemic risk to Bitcoin.
 If everybody relies on SPV to accept payment and miners want to change consensus rules, then you will have no leverage as individual, nor as a community to decide against.

 Even with `UTXO Set snapshots` you continue to validate consensus rules from the block of the snapshot.

-### Why you don't just: Run BTCPayServer an external node
+### Why you don't just: Make BTCPayServer relies on an external trusted node

 Why not just hosting BTCPayServer on the raspberry pi, but the bitcoin full node on another machine?